Financial Survey: Janus International Group (NYSE:JBI) vs. PGT Innovations (NYSE:PGTI)

 Insider and Institutional Ownership

-79.4% of PGT Innovations shares are held by institutional investors.
-Comparatively, 77.6% of Janus International Group shares are held by institutional investors.
-4.2% of PGT Innovations shares are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.
+77.6% of Janus International Group shares are owned by institutional investors.
+Comparatively, 86.6% of PGT Innovations shares are owned by institutional investors.
+4.2% of PGT Innovations shares are owned by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

-This table compares PGT Innovations and Janus International Group’s top-line revenue, earnings per share (EPS) and valuation.
+This table compares Janus International Group and PGT Innovations’ top-line revenue, earnings per share and valuation.

 |Gross Revenue